cilium/cilium/Documentation/architecture.rst

-and Kubernetes means that application architects assume the existence of core platform capabilities like service discovery and service-based load-balancing to map between a logical service identifier and the IP address assigned to the containers/pods actually running that service.
+and Kubernetes means that application architects assume the existence of core platform capabilities like service discovery and service-based load-balancing to map between a logical service identifier and the IP address assigned to the containers / pods actually running that service.
 This, along with the fact that Cilium provides network security and visibility based on container identity, not addressing, means that Cilium can keep the underlying network addressing model extremely simple.